ShannonAI/OpenViDial/README.md

 **\*\*\*\*\* New February 27th, 2021: New split of Dataset \*\*\*\*\***

-We upload a new version(1.1) of our dataset, which adopt the train/valid/test split of dataset consistent with our paper.
-The download urls have been updated too.
+We upload a new version(1.1) of our dataset, which adopt the train/valid/test split of dataset consistent with our paper(1M, 50k, 50K), while the older split is (900K, 100k, 100k).
+The download urls are updated too.

 The main folder `origin_dir` contains training/valid/test sets, each of which is made up by the following files:
 ```